Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Smarter Speech:

-- Silence Management: After the user completes a full intention expression, if there is a long awkward silence, the system should be able to proactively and naturally start a new topic or ask follow-up questions to maintain the flow of the conversation.
-For example, after answering a question, if the user does not respond for a few seconds, the AI can say: “Do you have any other questions about this topic?”
+- Silence Management: After the user completes a complete intention expression, if there is a long awkward silence, the system should be able to proactively and naturally start a new topic or ask follow-up questions to maintain the flow of the conversation.
+For example, after answering a question, if the user does not respond for a few seconds, AI can say: “Do you have any other questions about this topic?”

 Technical Selection Suggestions: